GregBuckley/Distributed-File-Server/README.md

-# Distributed Systems - Project
+# Distributed Systems - Lab 2
 Student Name: Gregory Buckley
 Student ID: 13325220

 This assignment has been written using Python 3.